Dr. Daniel Lake, Director

-Dr. Daniel Lake, associate professor and chair of the political science department at SUNY Plattsburgh, will serve as interim director of the Institute for Ethics in Public Life in fall semester 2022.
-Dr. Jonathan Slater, director of the Institute since 2016, will be retiring.
+Dr. Daniel Lake, associate professor and chair of the political science department at SUNY Plattsburgh was appointed interim director of the Institute for Ethics in Public Life in fall semester 2022; he now serves as its director.

 Dr. Lake is a past institute fellow who teaches a variety of courses in international relations and comparative politics.
 He holds a Ph.D. in political science from the University of California at San Diego.
 Dr. Lake is author of The Pursuit of Technological Superiority and the Shrinking American Military, published by Palgrave-MacMillan in 2019.
 The college recently dedicated the institute's Thomas Moran Seminar Room and successfully established the Thomas Moran ’69 Endowment for Ethics in Public Life, both made possible by generous gifts to the Plattsburgh College Foundation.
 Dr. Lake plans to lead a number of colloquies during fall semester, with several taking place around the table in the Thomas Moran Seminar Room and others to be hosted online over Zoom.